sshewara/sshewara.github.io-NMLtraining/NML.md

 * [Bioinformatics 102](Bfx2.md) - The bioinformatics environment
 * [Bioinformatics 103](Bfx3.md) - The basics of bioinformatics including alignments, assembly and read mapping

- ## Suggested coourses for general training in genomics:
+## Suggested courses for genetal training in genomics:
  * Biology 101: Introduction; covers basic biological terms and serves as the building clock for the rest of the courses
  * Biology 102: Prokaryote Genetics; covers the genetics of microbes
  * Biology 103: Pathogenicity; covers how the elements of microbial genomes aid in their ability to cause disease